A Beginner’s Guide to Getting to New Zealand

 When flying to a New Zealand airport, there are a few processes that you need to be aware of.
 First, you will need the right visa to get into New Zealand.
 This is organised through Immigration New Zealand.
 The type of visa you need depends on what you’re intentions are in New Zealand and how long you plan to stay for.
 Take a look at What is a Working Holiday Visa?, Visitor Visa: Do You Need a Visa to Visit New Zealand? and Which Visa Do You Need to Study in New Zealand? for more information.

-Next, you will experience the strict biosecurity rules which starts with filling out the Passenger Arrival Card on your flight to New Zealand.
-Then you will pass through biosecurity in your arrival New Zealand airport.
+Next, you will experience the strict biosecurity rules which start with filling out the Passenger Arrival Card on your flight to New Zealand.
+Then you will pass through biosecurity in your arrival at a New Zealand airport.
 We have put together loads of advice for these processes in the articles below:

 Now prepare for your flight!

 Make flying to New Zealand a breeze by following these tips:

 Most Popular Videos